soos3d/test-rpc-getLogs-limits/README.md

-# test rpc getLogs limits
+# Test rpc getLogs limits

  This tool runs a series of `eth_getLogs` requests to find out how many blocks in the past an RPC endpoint can handle.
 Compatible with EVM based chains.